-An entity classifies a liability as current when (IAS 1.69):
+Under IAS 1.69, an entity classifies a liability as current if:

-- it expects to settle the liability in its normal operating cycle;
+- It anticipates settling the liability within its normal operating cycle;

-- it holds the liability primarily for the purpose of trading;
+- It primarily holds the liability for trading purposes;

-- the liability is due to be settled within twelve months after the reporting period; or
+- The liability is due for settlement within twelve months after the reporting period; or

-- it does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+- It does not have a right to defer the settlement of the liability for a minimum of twelve months after the reporting period.

-If none of the above criteria is met, a liability is classified as non-current.
+Should none of these conditions be satisfied, the liability is classified as non-current.--

-The amendment to IAS 1 clarified the meaning of settlement for the purpose of classifying a liability as current or non-current.
-Settlement is the transfer of economic resources or own equity instruments to the counterparty that results in the extinguishment of the liability (IAS 1.76A).
+The IAS 1 amendments clarified the concept of ‘settlement’ for classifying a liability as current or non-current.
+Settlement refers to the transfer of economic resources or own equity instruments to the counterparty, which results in the extinguishment of the liability (IAS 1.76A).

 Example – Revolving credit facility

-On 1 June 20X1, Entity A arranges a revolving credit facility (‘RCF’) with a bank.
-RCF allows Entity A to draw down up to $2 million any time, with repayments possible at any time as well.
-Interest is charged only on the withdrawal amount and not on the entire RCF limit.
-RCF is valid for 5 years provided that Entity A maintains debt to EBITDA ratio lower than 3.
+Let’s consider Entity A that arranges a revolving credit facility (RCF) with a bank on 1 June 20X1.
+The RCF permits Entity A to draw down up to $2 million anytime, repayable at any time.
+The RCF is valid for five years, assuming that Entity A maintains a debt to EBITDA ratio below 3.

 Conversion of a liability to equity

-The fact that a liability can be converted to equity at the option of the counterparty is not in itself a reason to classify this liability as current provided that the option is recognised in equity separately from the liability component (IAS 1.69(d) – before amendments or IAS 76B – after amendments).
+The fact that a liability can be converted into equity at the discretion of the counterparty does not automatically classify this liability as current, as long as the conversion option is recognised separately from the liability component in equity (refer to IAS 1.69(d) before amendments or IAS 76B after amendments).

 Impact of events after the end of the reporting period

-Any events relating to a liability that take place after the balance sheet date do not impact current/non-current classification at the balance sheet date.
-See more discussion in paragraphs IAS 1.74-76.
+Any events concerning a liability that occur after the balance sheet date do not affect the current/non-current classification at the balance sheet date.
+For more discussion on this, refer to paragraphs IAS 1.74-76.

-An entity classifies an asset as current when (IAS 1.66):
+An asset is classified as current when (IAS 1.66):

-- it expects to realise the asset, or intends to sell or consume it, in its normal operating cycle;
+- The entity expects to realise the asset, or intends to sell or consume it, within its normal operating cycle;

-- it expects to realise the asset within twelve months after the reporting period; or
+- The entity anticipates realising the asset within twelve months after the reporting period; or

-- the asset is cash or a cash equivalent unless the asset is restricted for at least twelve months after the reporting period.
+- The asset is cash or a cash equivalent, unless usage of the asset is restricted for at least twelve months after the reporting period.

-If none of the above criteria is met, an asset is classified as non-current.
+If none of the aforementioned criteria are met, the asset is classified as non-current.

-Assets that are normally classified as non-current cannot be reclassified as current unless they meet the criteria to be classified as held for sale in accordance with IFRS 5.
-Similar restriction concerns assets of a class that an entity would normally regard as non-current that are acquired exclusively with a view to resale (IFRS 5.3,11).
+Assets typically classified as non-current cannot be reclassified as current unless they fulfil the criteria for being classified as held for sale in accordance with IFRS 5.
+A similar restriction applies to assets of a class normally regarded as non-current that are purchased solely for resale (IFRS 5.3,11).

 Deferred tax assets or liabilities should never be classified as current (IAS 1.56).
-Instead, entities should disclose in the notes how much of the deferred tax balance is expected to be recovered within/beyond 12 months (IAS 1.61).
+Instead, entities are required to disclose in the accompanying notes the portion of the deferred tax balance expected to be recovered within/beyond 12 months (IAS 1.61).

-Current and non-current portion of a single asset or liability
+Current and non-current portions of a single asset or liability

-When a balance sheet line combines amounts to be recovered within and beyond 12 months (e.g. trade receivables/payables, inventories), an entity is required to separately disclose amounts expected to be recovered or settled within or beyond 12 months (IAS 1.61).
-This disclosure is thought to facilitate assessing liquidity and solvency of an entity.
+Financial assets and liabilities of a long-term nature are divided into current/non-current portions based on the maturity of cash flows (IAS 1.68, 72).
+For other assets and liabilities, when a balance sheet line combines amounts expected to be recovered within and beyond 12 months (e.g., trade receivables/payables, deferred tax assets/liabilities, inventories), an entity is required to separately disclose amounts expected to be recovered or settled within or beyond 12 months (IAS 1.61).
+This disclosure is intended to facilitate the evaluation of an entity’s liquidity and solvency.

 Presentation based on liquidity

-As an exception to the current/non-current classification, IAS 1.60 allows presentation based on liquidity if it is more relevant to understanding of the financial position of an entity.
-Presentation based on liquidity is used mostly by financial institutions.
-When an entity has diverse operations, a mixed approach is allowed (IAS 1.64).
+As an exception to the current/non-current classification, IAS 1.60 permits presentation based on liquidity if it provides a more relevant understanding of the financial position of the entity.
+This method is mainly utilised by financial institutions.
+A mixed approach is permitted when an entity has diverse operations (IAS 1.64).